thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   * The point is to illustrate data in motion (data flows) vs. data at rest (data stores)
   * If the system turns off, data in motion is lost, data at rest is not

-## What's a relational database?
+## What's a relational database system?

-A **relational database**, or relational database management system (RDBMS), is a database that's based on the relational model.
+A **relational database system**, or relational database management system (RDBMS), is a database system that's based on the relational model.
 The **relational model** is an approach to managing information using a structure where an entity is represented as row (i.e. tuple) that's grouped in a table (i.e. relation).

 ```text
  id | first_name | last_name | gpa